 First, a totally free plan for Wix is available, while using Squarespace will always involve fees.

-Second, Wix’s multilingual capabilities are stronger — while translating a Squarespace site will always involve an expensive Weglot add-on, Wix lets you translate your site into hundreds of languages for free.
+Second, Wix’s multilingual capabilities are stronger — while translating a Squarespace site properly will involves having to use a paid-for Weglot add-on, Wix lets you translate your site into hundreds of languages for free.

-And finally, Wix’s ecommerce features are generally more sophisticated than the Squarepace equivalents, letting you work with more product variants, display prices in local currencies and avail of more dropshipping options.
+And finally, Wix’s ecommerce features are generally more sophisticated than the Squarepace equivalents, letting you work with more product variants, accept payments in local currencies, and work with more dropshipping suppliers.

 This is because it lets you sell products in just about any way you like — whether that’s via an online store, at point of sale or via a huge range of dropshipping suppliers.